 - Travel ticket on your mobile device

-What is not included in the carpooling service between Luton and London?
+What is not included in the shared car transfer service between Luton and London?

 - Food and beverages